The emergence and subsequent spread of COVID-19 has forced everyone to take action to control the spread of the coronavirus.

 In response to the spread in the community and under the advice of the CDC and local officials, the leadership of Riverside made the decision to temporarily discontinue gathering in the sanctuary for worship starting in March 2020.
 All gatherings at the church were postponed or suspended to help control the spread of the disease.

 To address the continuing spiritual and fellowship needs during this time of uncertainty, Riverside began providing online outreach of both worship services and community services.

 Regathering in July 2021

 Following the introduction and distribution of COVID-19 vaccines and declines in COVID-19 cases in the spring of 2021, the CDC and local authorities have updated guidance allowing for larger gatherings.
-Riverside has begun planning for regathering for worship services.
+Riverside has begun live services with adjustments to keep worshippers safe and healthy.

 Online Worship and Community Services

 We offer online Sunday services hosted by Rev. Nick.
 Sunday services include a video of our Sunday morning service as well as the bulletin posted for you to follow along at home.
 Visit the online services page for additional information on how to join these services and to view past Sunday services.

 We celebrate communion during the 11:00 am prayer meeting after the online service on the first and second Sunday of each month.
 At 11:00 am of every Sunday, we join via Zoom to share how everyone is doing and how we can encourage each other during this difficult time.
 Go to the online community page for additional details on joining.

 We also offer online fellowship and Bible study to connect with each other during this time of social distancing.
 Go to the online community page for information on options for connecting with the Riverside community.

 Additional information about Coronavirus Disease (COVID-19)